kaisdukes/quranic-corpus/docs/arc-rendering.md

 We know that `k = y2` and `h = x2 - rx`

-Substituting, gives us the equation for our ellipse:
+Substituting gives us the equation for our ellipse:

 `x = x2 - rx * (1 + cos(phi))` and `y = y2 + ry * sin(phi)`